Eicosanoid: Lipoxins and epi-lipoxins

-LxA4, LxB4, 15-epi-LxA4, and 15-epi-LXB4, like other members of the specialized pro-resolving mediators) class of eicosanoids, possess anti-inflammatory and inflammation resolving activity.
+LxA4, LxB4, 15-epi-LxA4, and 15-epi-LXB4, like other members of the specialized pro-resolving mediators class of eicosanoids, possess anti-inflammatory and inflammation resolving activity.
 In a randomized controlled trial, AT-LXA4 and a comparatively stable analog of LXB4, 15R/S-methyl-LXB4, reduced the severity of eczema in a study of 60 infants and, in another study, inhaled LXA4 decreased LTC4-initiated bronchoprovocation in patients with asthma.

 Eoxins

 The eoxins (EXC4, EXD4, EXE5) are newly described.
 They stimulate vascular permeability in an ex vivo human vascular endothelial model system, and in a small study of 32 volunteers EXC4 production by eosinophils isolated from severe and aspirin-intolerant asthmatics was greater than that from healthy volunteers and mild asthmatic patients; these findings have been suggested to indicate that the eoxins have pro-inflammatory actions and therefore potentially involved in various allergic reactions.
-Production of eoxins by Reed-Sternburg cells has also led to suggestion that they are involve in Hodgkins disease.
+Production of eoxins by Reed–Sternberg cells cells has also led to suggestion that they are involved in Hodgkins disease.
 However, the clinical significance of eoxins has not yet been demonstrated.